Russi Taylor: Personal life

-Taylor was married to Wayne Allwine, the third voice of Mickey Mouse, from 1991 up until his death in 2009.
+In 1988, Taylor met her husband Wayne Allwine, during a recording session of Totally Minnie.
+They married in 1991 and remained married up until his death in 2009.
 In 2008, a year before Allwine's death, they were both named Disney Legends.

 Death

 Taylor died from colon cancer on July 26, 2019, at her home in Glendale, California, at the age of 75.
 She is now interred at Forest Lawn Memorial Park next to Allwine's grave.
+Kaitlyn Robrock became the current voice of Minnie Mouse later that year.